bitArtisan1/GitBuddy-Bot/README.md

 # GitHub Bot

-GitHub Bot is an automation tool designed to interact with GitHub's API.
-It allows you to automatically star repositories and follow users based on specific criteria.
-This tool ensures compliance with GitHub's Terms of Service by pacing its operations to avoid being flagged as spam.
+GitHub Bot is a powerful automation tool designed to interact with GitHub's API.
+It allows you to automatically star repositories and follow users based on specific criteria, ensuring compliance with GitHub's Terms of Service.
+With features like rate limit awareness, undo operations, and graceful shutdown, GitHub Bot is your ideal companion for managing GitHub activity efficiently and safely.

 ## Features